debomatic/debomatic/docs/guide.rst

 * rm unwantedfile

-To schedule a rebuild, rebuild must be followed by package name, an underscore, package version, a space, and target distribution.
+To schedule a rebuild, rebuild must be followed by package name, an underscore, package version, a space, and target distribution, optionally followed by a different distribution of origin.
 Example follows:

-* rebuild package_version target
+* rebuild package_version target origin

 It is possible to include multiple commands into a single file, they must be separated by a newline.